xydinesh/s3.xydinesh.com/_posts/2016-07-27-cloud-config-app.md

 We have used cloud configuration application as a part of our end-to-end testing.
 It’s an application written and maintained by Codey Whitt.
 Use this [link](https://bitbucket.pearson.com/projects/CLOUDINF/repos/cloud-config-service-deploy/browse) to checkout the application.
 It is fully configured to work with tugboat out of the box.
-Once you get your ssh keys and settings.xml in correct places, you can use following command to deploy the application.
+Once you get your ssh keys and settings.xml in correct places, use following command to deploy the application.

 ### Deploy application